jpx13/duco-miners/README.md

 I modified dansinclair25 CLI dashboard to better fit my needs.
 Added username, staking amount, uptime of the proram, verified status and changed the daily profit calculation for more accuracy.
 There are two versions, one for linux (miners.py) and one for windows (miners_win.py)

 Of course change the username in the program to the one you want to monitor...
+(Write your username between the quotes line 37 of the program if you don't want to input it upon each start)

 duco-miners is still a super simple terminal "dashboard" for you to view a list of your Duino Coin miners.
 The output automatically updates every 60 seconds and provides you with a break down of each of your miners (in alphabetical order) as well as an overview of all of your miners and your current balance.